ant-louis/netbert/README.md

 - Computer Networking *Text Classification* (0.9% F1 improvement);
 - Computer Networking *Information Retrieval* (12.3% improvement on a custom retrieval score).

 Additional experiments on *Word Similarity* and *Word Analogy* tend to show that NetBERT capture more meaningful semantic properties and relations between networking concepts than BERT does.
+For more information, check my thesis [here](https://matheo.uliege.be/handle/2268.2/9060).

 ## Table of contents
 1. [Using NetBERT](#using_netbert)